niemtec/mind-graph/atoms/goodharts-law.md

 # Goodhart's Law
-> When a measure becomes a target, it ceases to be a good measure.
+> "When a measure becomes a target, it ceases to be a good measure."

 Goodheart's Law applies to feedback system with humans in the loop.
 (It doesn't apply to feed-forward systems.)